 No need to worry about packing anything.
 They have all the add-ons imaginable: BBQ grills, camping chairs, tables, coolers, tents, pillows, a GPS, child seat, road maps, and even Icelandic sweaters.

 The best part about camping in Iceland?
-At night, the dark unpolluted skies are perfect for watching the bright Northern Lights.
+At night, the dark unpolluted skies are perfect for witnessing the Northern Lights.

-You can comfortably witness the colorful lights dancing in the sky from the back of your vehicle.
+You can comfortably watch the colorful lights dancing in the sky from the back of your vehicle.

 Insurance is not required, but they do offer it at a reasonable cost for 20 euros a day (about $22 in USD).

 There is a three-day minimum rental period, but you can rent them for as long as you’d like.
 It takes about 7-14 days to fully experience the Ring Road, depending on how much you want to stop and explore.
 But if you’re looking to cut down on time, the Golden Circle is also worthy of a drive.
 The route, looping from Reykjavík to the southern uplands and back, only takes about three days and covers some of the key sights and attractions.

 You’ll find amazing photo ops everywhere.

 And we’re not just talking about the natural landscapes.
 You can also discover turf houses across Iceland and landmarks like the abandoned DC-3 plane crash (pictured above) on Sólheimasandur black sand beach.

 Their campers allow you to see more of Iceland for less cost than a hotel.